fe9lix/CodingKeys/README.md

 sets in every tool, you can instead use CodingKeys as an "abstraction layer".

-CodingKeys lets you define global shortcuts, which are dynamically remapped to existing shortcuts of other applications.
+CodingKeys lets you define global shortcuts, which are dynamically remapped to existing shortcuts of other applications when you switch tools.
 All mappings can be conveniently edited in a single configuration file.
 The config file also gives you a nice overview over all shortcuts and grows as you add new apps to your coding toolbox.

 ### How it works